nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 5.1 Adding a hobby activity : `add`

-This command allows you to add an activity to HobbyList
+You can add an activity to HobbyList using this command.

 > Format: `add n/NAME d/DESCRIPTION [t/TAG]... [date/DATE] [s/STATUS]`